Introduction. How complicated is early termination of a fixed-term lease?

 - Breach of contract terms – If the tenant does not comply with the terms of the contract, such as paying rent on time, improper use of the premises, exposing it to damage, etc. For such a solution to be effective, the landlord must do it in a manner consistent with the law and the provisions of the contract.
 The former usually have priority.

-5. Can a fixed-term lease agreement be terminated earlier?
-How break the lease agreement sooner?
-Can I cancel the lease agreement?
+5. Can a fixed-term lease agreement be terminated early?
+How can one break a lease agreement faster?
+Can I resign from a lease agreement?

-Yes and no. Termination of a fixed-term lease agreement is usually possible earlier, but this almost always requires meeting certain conditions contained in the agreement.
-If the parties introduce such a possibility, they must make it conditional on the occurrence of a future event.
+Both yes and no. Termination of a fixed-term lease agreement, is usually possible in advance, but this almost always requires the fulfilment of certain conditions contained in the agreement.
+This is because, if the parties introduce such a possibility, they must make it conditional on the occurrence of a future event in order for such a provision to be effective.

-If, at the time of concluding the contract, the parties to the contract did not provide for such a possibility, the termination of the premises lease agreement for a fixed period usually requires the consent of both parties.
-Or finding an exception in the Civil Code, possibly in tenant laws or case law.
-Sometimes there may also be a gap in the contract.
-Early termination of a fixed-term lease is a risky activity, unless it is strongly based on legal provisions or contract provisions.
+If, at the time of entering into the contract, the parties did not foresee such a possibility, then the termination of a fixed-term lease agreement usually requires the consent of both parties.
+Alternatively, an exception can be found in the civil code, tenancy law, or case law.
+It may also sometimes be due to an oversight in the agreement.
+Early termination of a fixed-term lease agreement is a risky action, unless it is strongly based on legal provisions or contractual clauses.

 So what can a tenant or landlord do if they want to break the contract?
 Ways to terminate the lease early: